Akshaypa91/Simhastha_hackthon_project/backend/readme.md

-backend is done by sangram and aditi.
+# backend work is done by Aditi and Sangram.